 - Preheat oven to 350 degrees F. Grease a 9x13-inch baking dish and set aside.

 - Cook the macaroni until al dente, about 6 minutes.
 Don’t overcook because the pasta will finish cooking in the oven.
 Drain and rinse the pasta with cold water.
 Drain well and set aside.

 Meanwhile, in a large pot melt the butter over medium-low heat.
 Add the flour and quickly whisk.
 Cook for about 3 minutes, whisking frequently, or until smooth and slightly browned.
 Be careful not to burn the mixture.
 Add 1 cup of the milk and whisk until well combined and there are no lumps.
 Add the remaining milk and keep whisking until the mixtures starts to boil.

-Add the 3 cups cheddar cheese, Gruyere cheese, dry mustard, salt, and pepper and stir until cheese is melted and smooth.
+Add 3 cups cheddar cheese, all the Gruyere cheese, dry mustard, salt, and pepper and stir until cheese is melted and smooth.

-Sprinkle the remaining cheddar cheese over the top of the macaroni and then add the panko cracker topping.
+Sprinkle the remaining 1 cup cheddar cheese over the top of the macaroni and then add the panko cracker topping.

 baked mac and cheese, macaroni and cheese